 This Notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 We care about our patients’ privacy and strive to protect the confidentiality of your medical information at this practice.
 Federal legislation requires that we issue this official notice of our privacy practices.
 You have the right to the confidentiality of your medical information, and this practice is required by law to maintain the privacy of that protected health information.
 This practice is required to abide by the terms of the Notice of Privacy Practices currently in effect, and to provide notice of its’ legal duties and privacy practices with the respect to protected health information.
-If you have questions about this Notice, please contact the Privacy Coordinator at this practice.
+If you have questions about this Notice, please contact the Privacy Officer at this practice.

 Who will follow this Notice